Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 > - If the Chase track is taking too long to complete, instead try starting the players at position 5 instead of 9 and giving both players and The Sandman a default +1 to all movement.
 Ignoring the starting conditions this could also be adjusted mid chase by adding 1 to both movements.
 Since players don't see the tables being rolled on they won't know this is a change.
 > - [[The Sandman]] has an AC of 16 and any attempt to attack him counts as medium difficulty on the RR/Diff table.
 > 	- Attacking can also be considered Medium-Low (DC 16 +2/-0) if the player makes some sacrifice to make the attack, e.g. using a spell slot.
 This is also the default for effects that require [[The Sandman]] to make a saving throw.
+> 	- Attacks made against [[The Sandman]] have disadvantage if the player does not close their eyes.
+Though closing their eyes for this can result in disadvantage on other rolls.
 > 	- Medium-Medium is used when unsure.
 > 	- Medium-High is usually used for melee attacks that require a player to approach [[The Sandman]] to attack them.